Evmorov/hide-letters/README.md

 # Hide letters within a sentence

 A small web-site that hides letters within a word or sentence.
-It could be useful when using a program like Anki and you use a  difficult word or expression.
+It could be useful when using a program like Anki.
+Especially if you have a difficult word or expression.

 Rules:
 * The first letter is always opened